Types of violence within the context of domestic violence

 Special forms of violence

-The following special forms of domestic violence are in some country’s crimes on its own.
-Different types of crime are often related to domestic violence when family members are involved.
+The following special forms of domestic violence are distinct forms of crime in some countries.
+When family members are involved, different types of crime are related to domestic violence.

 Child, early and forced marriage